Depth of Field Calculator

 With only about 3.6 inches of depth of field, you need precise focus on your subject's eyes.
 This razor-thin DoF is what creates the creamy background blur (bokeh) that portrait photographers love.

-• Portraits — determine exactly how thin your depth of field will be at a given aperture and distance, ensuring sharp eyes with pleasing background blur
+• Portraits — determine how thin your DoF will be at a given aperture and distance, ensuring sharp eyes with pleasing background blur

-• Landscape photography — find the hyperfocal distance to maximize sharpness from foreground to infinity without stopping down too far and losing sharpness to diffraction
+• Landscape photography — find the hyperfocal distance to maximize sharpness from foreground to infinity without diffraction loss

-• Macro and close-up photography — at very close distances, depth of field becomes extremely thin; knowing the exact range helps plan focus stacking
+• Macro and close-up photography — at very close distances, DoF becomes extremely thin; knowing the exact range helps plan focus stacking

-• Video and filmmaking — cinematographers use DoF calculations to plan focus pulls and ensure subjects stay within the sharp zone during movement
+• Video and filmmaking — cinematographers use DoF calculations to plan focus pulls and keep subjects within the sharp zone during movement

 • Lens comparison — compare the DoF characteristics of different focal lengths and apertures before purchasing or renting a lens